T0T4R4/astrohaven-dome-ascom/README.md

 # ASCOM Driver for AstroHaven clamshell domes

+*Disclaimer: This program is not distributed by AstroHaven Enterprises.
+It is provided to the users community for free, under the Creative Common 3 license.*

 ## Summary

 This is my implementation of an **[ASCOM](https://ascom-standards.org/) Driver** which can interact with the console of your **[AstroHaven dome](https://astrohaven.com/)** via its serial connection.
 The driver is built in C# using the open-source *ASCOM Driver Visual Studio template*  , provided by the *ASCOM Initiative*.